-Note to students: Keep a copy of everything that you submit.

-If your work is lost, you can submit your copy for grading.
-If you do not receive your certificate of completion or quiz results within two or three weeks after submitting it, please contact us immediately.
-We expect every student to produce his/her original and independent work.
+Note to students: Keep a copy of everything you submit.
+If your work is lost you can submit your copy for grading.
+If you do not receive your certificate of completion or quiz results within two or three weeks after submitting it, please contact your instructor.

+We expect every student to produce his or her original, independent work.
 Any student whose work indicates a violation of the Academic Misconduct Policy (cheating, plagiarism) can expect penalties as specified in the Student Handbook, which is available through Student Services; contact them at (928) 468-0665.

-A student who registers for a distance learning course is assigned a "start date" and an "end date."
+A student who registers for a Distance Learning course is assigned a "start date" and an "end date."
 It is the student's responsibility to note due dates for assignments and to keep up with the course work.
-If a student falls behind, she/he must contact the instructor and request an extension of her/his end date in order to complete the course.
+If a student falls behind, she or he must contact the instructor and request an extension of her or his end date in order to complete the course.
 It is the prerogative of the instructor to decide whether or not to grant the request.
+You will have 90 days from receipt of this manual to complete it in order to receive your Continuing Education Units (CEUs) or Professional Development Hours (PDHs).
+A score of 70% or better is necessary to pass this course.
+If you should need any assistance, please email all concerns and the final test to info@tlch2o.com.